techies line logo

 Applications

-Magnetron sputtering is most commonly used in circumstances where metallic coatings are being used and scratch resistance, conductivity and durability are the primary goals of the manufacturer.
+Magnetron sputtering is most commonly used in circumstances where metallic coatings are remain used and scratch resistance, conductivity and durability are the primary goals of the manufacturer.

 Now, you’ll see the magnetron sputtering process playing a crucial role in the manufacture of optics, microelectronics, textiles and machining.